phasewalk1/tonic-prost-playground/README.md

 This is a _playground_ educational repository for early learning/experimentation with the [Tonic](https://github.com/hyperium/tonic)/[PROST](https://github.com/tokio-rs/prost) stack.
 None of the provided software is production ready, nor intended to be upgraded.

 The playground implements a trivial two-service model we call the [_witch's pot_](#Witch's-Pot:-Visualization).
-The workspace contains a single _submodule_ which defines protocol buffers for a `TasksServer`.
+The workspace contains a single _submodule_ which defines protocol buffers for a `Tasks` service.
 The `TasksServer` is implemented in TypeScript.

 The [_greeter_](https://github.com/phasewalk1/tonic-prost-playground/tree/main/greeter) directory contains relevant _Tonic_/_Prost_ code which defines a second gRPC service, the `Greeter`.
 A novel connection is made between the Rust and TypeScript server within [server.rs](https://github.com/phasewalk1/tonic-prost-playground/blob/main/greeter/src/server.rs), specifically, the asynchronous function `say_hello` - the defintion of `Greeter`'s RPC method.